bcgov/wps/web/README.md

 It's possible to configure cypress to run with an X-server with WSL2 and Windows [see this blog entry](https://nickymeuleman.netlify.app/blog/gui-on-wsl2-cypress)

+The short version is:

+- Launch VcXsrv (remember to check "Disable access control")
+- `yarn run cypress`

 ### Executing program

 In the project directory, create `.env` file at root using `.env.example` as a sample, then you can run: